Catholic catechism changes are disconcerting. The truth does not change, so what's up? What do you mean?

 In the second part of this article I'll show ten more pictures of the several NSJFCC versions; then in a third part I'll post photos that show how the Resurrection is treated even in the earliest version of the NSJFCC booklet.

 In the third part of this article I will also show how later books in the series, the No. 1 and No. 2, treat the Resurrection in the same way.

-See more about the 1885 Baltimore Catechism on these pages:
+See more about the 1885 - 21st Century Baltimore Catechisms on these pages:

 Catholic catechism resources for your Roman Catholic catechism class, Faith formation, Catholic homeschool, religious education, or Sunday school lessons.
 Save on bundles!

 Order our Baltimore Catechism worksheets.
 Choose your favorite fonts, colors, and SIZES on our fillable digital interactive worksheets and coloring pages.
 Paperless or printable.